No tickets needed. Admission is FREE!

-Our exciting line-up features six soulful Wellington musicians, over seven winter Sundays.
-Each has their own style and taste, but all exude strength and extraordinary talent.
-We're proud to welcome them to the family.
-Come check out this weekend's set, and while you're at it, meet our newest sister and sassiest brew yet - AMBER DEXTROUS, our new Aotearoa + American Amber Ale.
+Our exciting line-up features soulful Wellington musicians, who each have their own style and taste and all exude strength and extraordinary talent.
+We're proud to welcome them to the family!

-Lauren and Alexander Boulton specialise in jazz and pop songs from the 1920's through the the 1950's.
-Joining them for this show will be Christopher Yeabsley on organ.
+Lauren and Alexander specialise in jazz and pop songs from the 1920's through the the 1950's.
+Joining them for this performance will be Christopher Yeabsley on organ.

 'Ferry, like the Boat' is a newly formed trio featuring Victoria Ferry on lead vocals and guitar, with Fraser Walker on keys and Luther Hunt on drums and backup vocals.
 Bringing Ferry’s music to a wider pallet, the band explores songs written from her folk/jazz inspired youth through to newer soul-folk material.

 Vocal duo Lynley Christoffersen & Jade Eru bring their unique blend of strong, sweet harmonies that introduces you to The Tempests.

 Jade and Lynley have worked together for many years and have lent their backing vocals to projects, such as The Wellington Heads, Hitchcock Railway, Pip Paynes Gospel Project, Darren Watson and Chicago smoke shop, DCM Fundraising gigs and more.